antwanvdm/php-oop-music-collection/README.md

 - [x] ~~Implemented enums for a column of the Album~~
 - [X] ~~Implemented Data Transfer Object (DTO) to make the code more stable (typed) and have less errors.
 Found it due to phpStan update~~
+- [ ] Check PHP8.3/8.4 features and see which are cool/relevant to implement
 - [ ] Check if the Validation class logic can be improved to not be dependent on models, but on input (Request) only
 - [ ] Create something like flash messages for the session